yemiwebby/go-cassandra-ledger/README.md

 - **Immutable**: Once a transaction is recorded, it cannot be altered or deleted.
 Append-only.
 No updates, just new entries.
 - **Append-Only**: New transactions are added to the end of the ledger.
 - **Time-series Friendly**: Designed to handle time-series data efficiently, making it suitable for tracking changes over time.
 Sorted by timestamp.
-- Balance calculation is derived, not stored.
+- - Balance calculation is derived from entries.
+Currently, only full-scan computation is implemented; precomputed blocks and snapshots are future improvements.
 The ledger does not store the current balance, but rather the individual transactions that can be used to calculate it.
 - **Event Sourcing**: The ledger can be used as an event store, where each transaction represents an event in the system.
 This allows for replaying events to reconstruct the state of the system at any point in time.

 ## Why Cassandra?